220091/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment--05-Implementation-of-flipflops-using-verilog
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+ AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+ HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+ SOFTWARE REQUIRED:   Quartus prime
-### THEORY
+ THEORY

-SR Flip-Flop
+SR FLIP-FLOP

 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)